 Why include fish?
 Fish offers an amino acid profile that balances out the other proteins.
 It is a great source of high quality protein and fatty acids.

 Pork, pork meal, porcine plasma, pork protein concentrate, and pork blood meal?
-Yes.
-Lots of pork.
-Pork is another protein source that helps balance out the overall amino acid bulding block profile in some of the diets we have.
+Yes, lots of pork.
+Pork is another protein source that helps balance out the overall amino acid building block profile in some of the diets we have.